Quasimaps to moduli spaces of sheaves on a $K3$ surface: Introduction

 i.e.\ to the existence of a class $\kappa_{\beta} \in H^1(T_S)$ whose image is non-zero with respect to the composition above, where $\sigma_I:=\tr(* \cdot -\mathrm{At}(I))$ for the Atiyah class $\mathrm{At}(I) \in \Ext^1(I,I\otimes \Omega^1_{S\times C})$.
 To see this, recall that the second map gives the obstruction to deform $I$ along a first-order deformation $\kappa \in H^1(T_S)$, while the third map, called \textit{semiregularity map} \cite{BF}, relates obstructions of deforming $I$ to the obstructions of

-to stay of $(k,k)$-type.
+to stay of Hodge type $(k,k)$.
 With these interpretations in mind, it is not difficult to grasp that $\kappa_{\beta}$ is indeed our first-order twistor family associated to $\beta$.

-The semiregularity map $\sigma_I$ globalises, i.e.\ there exists a cosection of the obstruction-theory complex of the moduli space of ideals $\CM$ on $S\times C$.
+The semiregularity map $\sigma_I$ globalises, i.e.\ there exists a cosection of the obstruction-theory complex of the moduli space of ideals $\Hilb(S\times C)$.
 This cosection $\sigma$ is surjective by the existence of first-order twistor families, if the second Chern character of ideals is equal to $(\beta, n)$ for $\beta \neq 0$.
-By localisation-by-cosection technique introduced by Kiem--Li \cite{KiL}, the standard virtual fundamental class therefore vanishes.
-To make the enumerative theory non-trivial, we have to consider the reduced obstruction-theory complex $\BE_{\mathrm{red}}:=\mathrm{cone}(\sigma)[-1]$.
-Proving that $\BE_{\mathrm{red}}$ defines an obstruction theory
+By the cosection localisation introduced by Kiem--Li \cite{KiL}, the standard virtual fundamental class therefore vanishes.
+To make the enumerative theory non-trivial, we have to consider the reduced obstruction-theory complex $\BE^{\bullet}_{\mathrm{red}}:=\mathrm{cone}(\sigma)[-1]$.
+Proving that $\BE^\bullet_{\mathrm{red}}$ defines an obstruction theory,

-is sometimes difficult.
-Instead, \cite{KiL} provides a construction of the reduced virtual fundamental class without an obstruction theory.
+is difficult, we show it under a certain assumption in Proposition \ref{reduction}.
+Instead, \cite{KiL} provides a construction of the reduced virtual fundamental class without an obstruction-theory morphism.